JDAI-CV/VeRidataset/README.md

 &ensp;&ensp;&ensp;&ensp;![Image](./images/VeRi_240.png)&ensp;&ensp;![Image](./images/VeRi2_240.png)

+**Recently, we release a large-scale Multi-grained Vehiclde Parsing dataset in the wild.
+Please refer to [MVP](https://lxc86739795.github.io/MVP.html) to download it!**

 # 2. Download
 To encourage related research, we will provide the dataset according to your request.
 Please email your full name and affiliation to the contact person (*xinchenliu at bupt dot edu dot cn*).